Largest prehistoric animals: Desmostylians (Desmostylia)

 The largest known desmostylian was a species of Desmostylus, with skull length of 81.8 cm and comparable in size to the Steller's sea cow.

 Paleoparadoxia is also known as one of the largest desmostylians, with body length of 3.03 m.

-Armadillos, glyptodonts and pampatheres (Cingulata)
+Glyptodonts, armadillos and pampatheres (Cingulata)

 The largest cingulate known is Doedicurus, at 4 m long, 1.5 m high and reaching a mass of approximately 1910 to 2370 kg.
 The largest species of Glyptodon, Glyptodon clavipes, reached 3–3.3 m in length and 2 tonne in weight.